Coconut oil is extracted from the white flesh of mature coconuts harvested from coconut palm trees (Coco nucifera).

 Short-chain and medium-chain fatty acids on other hand skip this process.
 And your blood transport system sends them straight to your liver.
 Where they immediately enter the process to begin making ketones.

-And because they bypass the lymph system, your body does not store these medium-chain fatty acids in adipose (fat) tissue to use later when energy is low.
+And because they bypass your lymph system, your body does not store these medium-chain fatty acids in adipose (fat) tissue to use later when energy is low.

 This direct transport to your liver is how they are able to supply energy more rapidly (similar to carbohydrates).